dags-/SpongeMD/README.md

 ### Usage
 #### Rendering/Deserialization
 To parse TextMU strings you must obtain a MarkupSpec object.
-Depending on what the Spec allows, colors/styles/actions can be stripped out of the resulting Text object.
+The Spec controls which features (colors, styles & actions) will be rendered in the output Text object.
 As shown in the following example, there are three different ways of obtaining a new MarkupSpec, each offering different ways of restricting formatting/actions.